flyingfox123/myblog/language/java/basics/UseException.md

         Data data = dataAccessCode();
         showUiForData(data);
     } catch (SQLException e) {
-        // This method°Øs scope can do UI, so we don't need sorcery to show an error dialog.
+        // This method‚Äôs scope can do UI, so we don't need sorcery to show an error dialog.
         // messages is an internationalized ResourceBundle.
         showErrorDialog(messages.getString("inaccessibleData"));
     }